danintel/sawtooth-faq/validator.rst

 Is there any way to get real-time Sawtooth statistics?
 ---------------------------
 Yes.
 Sawtooth has Telegraf/InfluxDB/Grafana to gather and display metrics.
-Installl the packages and follow these instructions: https://sawtooth.hyperledger.org/docs/core/nightly/master/sysadmin_guide/grafana_configuration.html
+Install the packages and follow these instructions: https://sawtooth.hyperledger.org/docs/core/nightly/master/sysadmin_guide/grafana_configuration.html

 What does this error mean: ``[...
 DEBUG client_handlers] Unable to find entry at address ...``?